-"Provisions" in the consolidated balance sheet include a provision for commitments assumed with the employees of one of the Group's companies in accordance with legal requirements in the country of origin.
+"Provisions" in the consolidated balance sheet include a provision for commitments assumed with the employees of one of the Group's companies in accordance with legal requirements in the country of origin (Italy).
 According to this legislation, companies are obliged to provide for or contribute certain amounts to an externally managed pension plan, calculated on the basis of employees' remuneration, which are redeemed when an employee's working relationship with the company terminates.
+Likewise, this heading records a commitment for variable remuneration with certain employees of the UK subsidiary, related to the achievement of certain economic performance targets.